Murder mystery game

-Murder mystery games are a genre of party games where one of the players is secretly playing a murderer, while the other players must determine who among them is the criminal.
-In some styles of game, the murderer may be aware that they are the killer and in other games, the murderer discovers this along with the other participants.
-Murder mystery games often involve the actual 'murders' of guests throughout the game, or open with a 'death' and have the rest of the time devoted to investigation.

-Murder mystery games also refer to public performances in venues for events, team building, or corporate entertainment, where the suspects are played by actors, and the role of detectives falls to the other guests.

-Dinner party murder mystery games are generally played with small groups of individuals, e.g. 6–20.
-Murder mystery events for larger groups are usually for numbers between 20 and 250 attendees, though events can be run with 400+ in attendance.
+A murder mystery game is a type of party game in which players investigate and solve fictitious murders.
+In many variations, a player secretly plays as a murderer while the others attempt to determine the murderer's identity.

+These games typically involve a group of 6 to 20 people.

 Origin

-The murder mystery fiction genre began in the first half of the nineteenth century.
-The party game wink murder dates back to at least the early twentieth century, and sees one player secretly selected as a murderer, being able to "kill" other players by winking at them.
-A killed player must count to five before dying, and the murderer tries to avoid detection.
+The murder mystery fiction genre began in the first half of the 19th century.
+The party game wink murder dates back to the early 20th century and involves one player secretly selected as a murderer, who can "kill" other players by winking at them.
+A killed player must count to five before "dying", and the murderer tries to avoid detection.

-1937 saw the release of the first murder mystery game known as Jury Box.
-In this game, the players or jurors are given the scenario of the murder, the evidence presented by the prosecutor and defendant, two photographs of the crime scene and ballot papers.
+Jury Box, released in 1937, is considered the first murder mystery game.
+In this game, the players, acting as jurors, are given a murder scenario, evidence presented by the district attorney and defendant, two photographs of the crime scene, and ballot papers.
 After the players have made their decision as to who is guilty, the real solution is read out.

-Cluedo, or Clue in North America, was the first murder mystery board game, where players race to identify a killer.
-It was released some time later in 1948, and has continued to be popular.
+Cluedo, known as Clue in North America, was released in 1948 and is renowned as the first murder mystery board game.
+Players collect information to solve the killer, weapon, and scene of the crime.

-The earliest form of role playing murder mystery games in a "How To Host" boxed format is in the 1980s.
-Back then the scenarios were typically simpler, the acting directions minimal, and the games relied on the guests being comfortable ad-libbing responses to each other's questions.
+The 1980s saw the introduction of role-playing murder mystery games in a "How To Host" boxed format.
+These early scenarios were generally simpler than modern games, with minimal acting directions and relied on the guests being comfortable ad-libbing responses to each other's questions.

 In 1986, Dimitry Davidoff created the party game Mafia, where players sit in a room and a number of secret mafia members conspire to "murder" innocent players during eyes-closed night phases.
 This led to a genre of social deduction games where players attempt to uncover a secret subgroup.